 |Common issues:||Overwatering, root rot.|

-The hoya curtisii is an easy to grow hoya, originally from Southeast Asia, but now all around the globe as houseplant, known for its small and pretty silver speckled leaves.
+The hoya curtisii is an easy to grow hoya, originally from Southeast Asia, but now all around the globe as houseplant, known for its small and pretty silver speckled, almost heart shaped leaves.

 Hoya Curtisii Light Needs